Reeywhaar/tmbliss/cli.md

 * `--allowlist-path <ALLOWLIST_PATH>` — Force include file paths into backup. [--allowlist-path ./1 --allowlist-path ./2]
 * `--skip-glob <SKIP_GLOB>` — Skip file globs from checking.
 Difference with allowlist is that if condition met than program won't do processing for child directories [--skip-glob ... --skip-glob ...]
 * `--skip-path <SKIP_PATH>` — Skip file paths from checking.
 Difference with allowlist is that if condition met than program won't do processing for child directories [--skip-path ./1 --skip-path ./2]
+* `--skip-errors` — Skip errors when adding or checking exclusion.
+In case of for example insufficient permissions

+  Default value: `true`
+* `--exclude-path <EXCLUDE_PATH>` — Path that should be removed from time machine backup